 Choosing the right cat

 All cats are a lifelong commitment.
-The lifespan of a cat can be up to 20 years!
+The lifespan of a cat can be around 20 years!

 The decision to own a pet should involve everyone in your household so that their needs, fears and concerns are considered.
 This will also allow you to determine how much time each person will be able to spend with your pet and the amount of responsibility that each person is willing to assume.
 Remember; children cannot always keep their promises!

 To be a responsible cat owner, you must first ask yourself whether a cat is suitable for you.
 Some cats can demand a high level of time from their owners and some can demand less time.

 Before you purchase your cat, you should also consider where your cat will go during the day and night.
 It is strongly recommended that your cat is contained on your property, and this can be done by installing either an outdoor run or enclosure, installing fencing barriers, keeping your cat indoors full-time or implementing time curfews such as keeping your cat in at night.
 For more information on confining your cat visit this page.

 Once you have decided that a cat is the right pet for you, the next step is choosing the right cat that suits your household and lifestyle.

 - Active or lap cat?

 Kitten or adult?